SkyGeek’s Guide to the Industrial Uses of Phosphate Ester Fluids

 Understanding Phosphate Ester Fluids: Key Characteristics and Industrial Uses

-There are two main types of phosphate ester fluids:
+There are two main types of phosphate ester fluids based on their molecular structure:

-Phosphate ester fluids exhibit a number of desirable properties, including:
+Phosphate ester fluids exhibit a number of desirable properties that make them ideal for use in high-risk and high-demand hydraulic systems including:

-• High fire resistance: Due to their chemical structure, phosphate ester fluids have a high flash point and low volatility, making them difficult to ignite.
+• High fire resistance: Thanks to their unique chemical structure, phosphate ester fluids have a high flash point and low volatility, making them difficult to ignite.
+Referred to as fire-resistant hydraulic fluid.

 • High-pressure performance: Phosphate ester fluids can withstand high pressures without losing effectiveness.